Tam McManus: Early career

-McManus grew up in Balornock and Bishopbriggs in the north of Glasgow and started his career with Hibernian, making his debut against Stranraer in 1999.
+McManus grew up in Balornock and Bishopbriggs in the north of Glasgow as a boyhood Celtic supporter, and he started his career with Hibernian, making his debut against Stranraer in 1999.
 He made his first start in an Edinburgh derby against Heart of Midlothian a year later.
 He had earlier gained first-team experience with loan spells at East Fife and then Airdrieonians.
 McManus went on to become a first-team regular for Hibs, enjoying his best season in 2002–03, when he scored 11 goals finishing top goalscorer at the club.
+On 23 August 2003, McManus scored "a magnificent volley" in a 5–2 defeat to Rangers at Ibrox.

 In August 2004, new Hibs manager Tony Mowbray decided McManus would not feature in Hibs' first team plans and he was loaned to Boston United.
 McManus failed to settle in Lincolnshire, and returned north to sign for Dundee in January 2005.
 The Dark Blues were struggling in the league, and despite Calum McDonald's goal in a relegation-decider against Livingston, Dundee were demoted to the Scottish First Division.
 After the game McManus was photographed lying on the pitch in floods of tears.
 Financial difficulties at Dundee, resultant from relegation and an earlier spell in administration required them to remove the highest-earners from their wage bill and along with Lee Wilkie, McManus negotiated a release settlement in mid-2006.